 Affordable Care Act (ACA) Reporting

 If you are an Applicable Large Employer (ALE) in the United States, you must comply with Affordable Care Act (ACA) reporting requirements.
 The ACA Reporting SuiteApp lets you set up and track the health coverage offered to full-time employees.
-Then, electronically file the required health care coverage forms (1094–C and 1095–C) to the Internal Revenue Service (IRS).
+Then, you can electronically file the required health care coverage forms (1094–C and 1095–C) with the IRS.

-ACA reporting is required for ALEs, which are employers that have 50 or more full-time or full-time-equivalent employees.
-Employees are considered full-time if they work on average at least 30 hours per week, or 130 hours per month.
+ACA reporting is required for ALEs, or employers with 50 or more full-time or full-time-equivalent employees.
+Employees count as full-time if they work at least 30 hours a week or 130 hours a month on average.

-The SuiteApp lets you record and track employee health care information throughout the year as employees are hired, pass probation periods, and are offered coverage.
+The SuiteApp lets you record and track employee health care information all year as employees are hired, finish probation, and get offered coverage.
 At year end, you review and adjust the information as needed, before printing and distributing forms to employees and filing forms electronically with the IRS.

 For more information about ACA reporting requirements, go to https://www.irs.gov/instructions/i109495c.

-The 2021 version of the ACA SuiteApp introduces two additional offer of coverage plans: 1T and 1U.
+The 2021 version of the ACA SuiteApp adds two more offer of coverage plans: 1T and 1U.
 For more information, see Assigning an ACA Offer of Coverage Plan to an Employee.
 For more information about coverage codes, visit https://www.irs.gov/instructions/i109495c.

 Important: